CauseGood/CauseGood/README.md

 - 👋 Hi, I’m @CauseGood
 - 👀 I’m interested in ... learning
-- 🌱 I’m currently learning ...
-JavaScript, Solidity
+- 🌱 I’m currently learning ... html, css
-- 💞️ I’m looking to collaborate on ... community development
+- 💞️ I’m looking to collaborate on ... community development, solving challenges, creating more good in the world.
 - 📫 How to reach me ...

 <!---